-Yes, your child is the one on the team, yes YOU are still required to do things.
+Yes, your child is the one on the team, and yes YOU are still required to do things.
 No, writing a check will not suffice.
 As the person who used to be our teams volunteer coordinator, and the wife of our team’s booster club president I want to be very clear about this… Before joining a team find out what is required of you, if you are not OK with those requirements THEN DON’T JOIN THE TEAM!
-Signing your swimmer up for a team and then being shocked that you have to do things like time or post results is like signing up for a college class and being surprised when the professor assigns homework.
+Signing your swimmer up for a team and then being shocked that you have to do things, like time or post results, is like signing up for a college class and being surprised when the professor assigns homework.

 Common parent requirements include: